On this page...

 Playgrounds

 Highlighted play areas will have accessible parking with paved or gravel routes leading to the playground.
 Surfaces will be either poured-in-place, rubber tiles, or engineered wood fiber.
-The playground will have ground-level play components, and any elevated play structures will have transfer stations.
+Access to the elevated play structures may include ramped paths and/or transfer stations.

 Picnic Areas